-Judy's Birthday Party is a gift to be given to students upon completion of the Edmark Reading Program-Level 2.
-The story uses all of the 200 words taught in Level 2 and many of the words taught in Level 1.
+The Rides is a gift to be given to students upon completion of the Edmark Reading Program-Level 1.
+The story uses all of the 150 words (and only those words) and three word endings taught in the program.
 It is intended as a culminating activity, to be given to each student as a reward for completing the program.
-Five copies of Judy's Birthday Party and five Certificates of Completion are provided with each Level 2 program.
+Five copies of The Rides and five certificates of completion are provided with each Level 1 program.